-10.5.3 Backup (Disaster Recovery): The databases housed in the WebDCU[TM] are backed up in two steps.
-The Microsoft[®] SQL server maintenance plans are set up to initiate the internal data integrity checkup procedures and to produce off-line backup copies of the database prior to backup by the MUSC enterprise certified backup tool of choice.
-The MUSC backup tool then delivers the full data backup to all DCU servers.
+10.5.3 Backup (Disaster Recovery): The databases housed in the WebDCUTM are backed up in two steps.
+The Microsoft® SQL server maintenance plans are set up to initiate the internal data integrity checkup procedures and to produce off-line backup copies of the database prior to IBM® Tivoli Storage Manager (TSM) backup.
+The TSM then delivers the full data backup to all DCU servers used in the storage of the database on at daily basis.
+The TSM completely backs up all system files (i.e., system registry, operating system, software, etc.) and user data files on the server.
 In the event of a weather related emergency or other situations where the university implements emergency procedures, the DCU also begins emergency full backup of all servers and other procedures in accordance with the DCU's Emergency Operation SOP.